EoTT in Indian Railway

 Member, Rolling Stock, Railway Board announced through a press release on 09.08.2016 about Six new initiatives of Indian Railway including the new Communication Technology called Eott or End of Train Telemetry.
-Following are the Brief on Communication Equipment and other initiatives.
+Following are the brief on Communication Equipment or EoTT in Indian Railway and other initiatives.

 Communication Equipment – End Of Train Telemetry (Eott)

 The EoTT equipment is used to establish communication between Locomotive driver and the last vehicle of the train to see that the train is running with all coaches/wagons as a “complete” train.